cnsuhao/div2/android/README.md

 # Android Projects

 Over my time at Hampshire, I have created any number of android projects.
 As I looked through my harddrive, I found some consistency: broken and poor documentation.
-I've included the ones that "look the best" from a code standpoint, but it's hard to get at sense if they work based on purusing the source folders.
+I've included the ones that "look the best" from a code standpoint, but it's hard to get at sense if they work based on perusing the source folders.

 Feel free to browse the code, here is my recollection of what each is: